 As much as we go on about the huge benefits of using an automated staff holiday planner, we also understand that for businesses with only a handful of employees, spending money on a holiday system is just not feasible.

-Not every business has the capital to invest in a system like this, but every business needs to track employee absences from holidays to sick days.
+Not every business has the capital to invest in a system like this, but every business needs to track employee absences from paid time off to sick days.
 For these businesses, a simple Excel holiday calendar is perfect.

 This is the exact reason we have created a completely free staff holiday planner, that you can download and use for the whole of 2020.